 This shows how powerful ESA savings become over time.

 Calculating how much money you can save with an ESA letter is simple.
-Start by listing the pet-related charges your landlord normally requires.
+Begin by listing the pet-related charges that your landlord typically requires.
 This usually includes the pet deposit, any one-time pet fees, and the monthly pet rent.
 Then compare these costs to the price of your ESA letter and any renewal fees you may need in the future.

 The general formula looks like this: